iamdbak/Guidie/README.md

 # Overview
-Vizit is an iOS application that lets users get best value coffee places, bars, weather, places, events, and food.
-Vizit uses Yelp API , Eventbrite API , Google Places API , Open Weather API to get data and filter them.
+Guidie is an iOS application that lets users get best value coffee places, bars, weather, places, events, and food.
+Guidie uses Yelp API , Eventbrite API , Google Places API , Open Weather API to get data and filter them.

 # Features
 Users must be able to enter a city name they want to search coffee places, bars, weather, places, events, and food.